Ostreopsis ovata concentration

 Data quality

-The information is simple, accurate, complete in the documentation and known quality at national level, updated annually by ARPAs making it available under the coordination of ISPRA.
-It is reliable as the methods of measurement and data collection follow a shared national protocol.
-The good spatial and temporal coverage allows to give indications on the evolution of the environmental situation.
+The information is simple, accurate, complete in the documentation and of quality known at national level, updated annually by the ARPA which make it available under the coordination of Ispra.
+It is reliable as the measurement and data collection methods follow a shared national protocol.
+The good spatial and temporal coverage allows you to give indications on the evolution of the environmental situation.
 The threshold value, established at national level, allows comparisons.

 Medium